Far-UVC: Safety and efficacy

 Research from the Brenner lab and other scientists has demonstrated the improved safety and efficacy profile of far UVC compared to other ultraviolet wavelengths.
-A 2025 review article concluded that the wavelength of 222nm had a "high ability" to kill pathogens, and a "high level of safety", but that further research was required on the effects of long-term exposure before widespread use, as well as further research on its efficacy in real-world scenarios, as opposed to laboratory conditions.
+A 2025 review article concluded that the wavelength of 222 nm had a "high ability" to kill pathogens, and a "high level of safety", but that further research was required on the effects of long-term exposure before widespread use, as well as further research on its efficacy in real-world scenarios, as opposed to laboratory conditions.

 When evaluating ultraviolet germicidal lights, eye and skin health are primary concerns.
 UV-B, predominantly responsible for the harmful effects of sunlight, poses the highest risk for erythema, photokeratitis, sunburn and skin cancer.
 While longer UV-C wavelengths and UV-A can also cause damage, their effects are less severe than UV-B.

 In contrast, far UVC has shown remarkably different results.
 Studies on both lab mice and humans have found no significant impact on skin health, even at doses far exceeding current guidelines.
 This enhanced safety is attributed to far UVC's difficulty in penetrating the outermost layer of the epidermis called the stratum corneum.
 The stratum corneum is effective at blocking far UVC as it's composed primarily of dead cells filled with keratin protein, which absorb far-UVC light.

 Regarding ocular safety, while comprehensive human studies are still pending, limited research has been conducted on human eye exposure to overhead far-UVC lamps.
 These studies have found no evidence of damage or increased discomfort.
 Additionally, research on rats has revealed significantly reduced penetration and damage from far UVC compared to other UV wavelengths.
 These findings suggest a promising safety profile for far UVC, though further research, particularly on human eyes, is needed to fully establish its long-term effects.

 When far UVC interacts with airborne oxygen it produces ozone and other byproducts, an effect that has been demonstrated in laboratory and real world environments.
 While the extent to which this produced ozone leads to negative health effects is the subject of active research, the mechanism for ozone causing cardiovascular disease and premature mortality is established in outdoor settings.

 A key concern for far-UVC implementations is balancing radiation dosage and microbial inactivation rates.
 Although far UVC has been shown to be effective at inactivating a wide array at viruses at doses that fall beneath exposure limits, the optimal dosage for achieving sufficient deactivation and indoor air quality standards requires further study.

 Positive skin and eye safety attributes can be forgone if a given far-UVC lamp produces unwanted emissions at wavelengths other than the a device's stated specifications.
 For this reason, optical filters have been suggested as a mitigation device.
 Mitigation techniques also have been studied for ozone production.

 A Far-UVC Krypton Chloride excimer lamp is used to disinfect the air in a National Guard facility.